-29 Office of the Premier v Herald and Weekly Times [2013] VSCA 79 [65]-[66].
+&lt;sup>29 Office of the Premier v Herald and Weekly Times [2013] VSCA 79 [65]-[66].

-2.48 The second element of the definition is that a document in the minister's possession 'relates to the affairs of an agency'.
-This phrase is to be understood broadly as encompassing documents that relate to matters within the portfolio responsibility of a minister or the business or activities of an agency.30 The content of a document and the context in which it was created or held will be important.31

-2.49 Documents held by a minister that have been found to relate to the affairs of an agency include:

-- entries in the Prime Minister's appointments diary relating to meetings with other political leaders to discuss the legislative program32 - a letter to the Prime Minister from a former Prime Minister conveying views on issues of national policy33 - a reference written by a minister on official letterhead,34 and - a work diary of a ministerial adviser (in a Victorian decision).35

-2.50 Documents held by a minister that do not 'relate to the affairs of an agency' include:

-- personal documents of a minister or the minister's staff - documents of a party political nature, and - documents held in the minister's capacity as a local member of parliament not dealing with the minister's portfolio responsibility.36

-2.51 Examples of documents that do not relate to the affairs of an agency include entries in the Prime Minister's appointments diary relating to meetings with business leaders at the annual national party conference37 and a letter to the Prime Minister from an organisation established to provide support to the political party headed by the Prime Minister.38
+- 2.48 The second element of the definition is that a document in the minister's possession 'relates to the affairs of an agency'.
+This phrase is to be understood broadly as encompassing documents that relate to matters within the portfolio responsibility of a minister or the business or activities of an agency.
+The content of a document and the context in which it was created or held will be important. - 2.49 Documents held by a minister that have been found to relate to the affairs of an agency include: - entries in the Prime Minister's appointments diary relating to meetings with other political leaders to discuss the legislative program - a letter to the Prime Minister from a former Prime Minister conveying views on issues of national policy - a reference written by a minister on official letterhead, 34 and - a work diary of a ministerial adviser (in a Victorian decision).
+35 - 2.50 Documents held by a minister that do not 'relate to the affairs of an agency' include: - personal documents of a minister or the minister's staff - documents of a party political nature, and - documents held in the minister's capacity as a local member of parliament not dealing with the minister's portfolio responsibility. - 2.51 Examples of documents that do not relate to the affairs of an agency include entries in the Prime Minister's appointments diary relating to meetings with business leaders at the annual national party conference and a letter to the Prime Minister from an organisation established to provide support to the political party headed by the Prime Minister.

-30 Fletcher and Prime Minister of Australia [2013] AICmr 11 [20]; Office of the Premier v Herald and Weekly Times [2013] VSCA 79 [79].
-This was also considered more recently in West Australian Newspapers Ltd and Department of the Premier and Cabinet, Re [2015] WAICmr 9 by the Western Australian Information Commissioner.
-31 Dreyfus and Attorney-General (Commonwealth of Australia) (Freedom of Information) [2015] AATA 995 [63] -
+&lt;sup>30 Fletcher and Prime Minister of Australia [2013] AlCmr 11 [20]; Office of the Premier v Herald and Weekly Times [2013] VSCA 79 [79].
+This was also considered more recently in West Australian Newspapers Ltd and Department of the Premier and Cabinet, Re [2015] WAlCmr 9 by the Western Australian Information Commissioner.

+&lt;sup>31 Dreyfus and Attorney-General (Commonwealth of Australia) (Freedom of Information) [2015] AATA 995 [63] - [64].

-32 Fletcher and Prime Minister of Australia [2013] AlCmr 11.
+&lt;sup>32 Fletcher and Prime Minister of Australia [2013] AICmr 11.

-33 Parnell and Department of the Prime Minister and Cabinet [2012] AICmr 31.
+$^{\rm 33}$ Parnell and Department of the Prime Minister and Cabinet [2012] AlCmr 31.

-34 Parnell and Minister for Infrastructure and Transport [2011] AICmr 3 [14].
+&lt;sup>34 Parnell and Minister for Infrastructure and Transport [2011] AICmr 3 [14].

-35 Office of the Premier v Herald and Weekly Times [2013] VSCA 79.
+&lt;sup>35 Office of the Premier v Herald and Weekly Times [2013] VSCA 79.

-36 Re Michael Nassib Said and John Dawkins, MP [1993] AATA 9.
+&lt;sup>36 Re Michael Nassib Said and John Dawkins, MP [1993] AATA 9.

-37 Parnell and Prime Minister of Australia (No. 2) [2011] AICmr 12.
+&lt;sup>37 Parnell and Prime Minister of Australia (No. 2) [2011] AICmr 12.

-38 Parnell and Prime Minister of Australia [2011] AlCmr 10.
+&lt;sup>38 Parnell and Prime Minister of Australia [2011] AlCmr 10.